effector/effector/src/content/docs/en/api/effector/Store.md

 [_Event_](/en/api/effector/Event): Event that represents updates of the given store.

 :::warning{title="Important"}
 Do not manually call this event.
-It is event that depends on a store.
+It is an event that depends on a store.
 :::

 Use case: watchers, which will not trigger immediately after creation (unlike [_store.watch_](/en/api/effector/Store#watchwatcher))